Frequently Asked Questions for Patients:

 What is Ketamine?

-Ketamine works on different pathways compared to conventional antidepressants.
+Ketamine affects multiple neurotransmitters and works on different pathways in the brain compared to conventional antidepressants.
 Ketamine is believed to lead to neuroplasticity and affect new changes in the brain.
-Positive changes have been observed in areas of the brain involving memory, learning and executive functioning.
+Ketamine can produce rapid, temporary changes in mood and pain symptoms.
+Patients often need more than one medication session during the initial treatment phase to sustain benefit.
+Additional psychological support can help to prolong the effects of ketamine.
+Positive changes have been observed in areas of the brain involving memory, attention, cognitive flexibility, learning and executive functioning.

 How soon after a ketamine infusion will I feel better?
 How long does it last?

-Patients receiving IV ketamine infusions typically report “feeling better” during the infusion experience and can often sustain that feeling well after the drug has been metabolized and eliminated from the body.
+Patients receiving IV ketamine infusions can report “feeling better” during the infusion experience and can often sustain that feeling well after the drug has been metabolized and eliminated from the body.
 “Feeling better” can be a subtle change and you may notice an improvement in your day-to-day function before you notice an improvement in your mood or pain.
-This effect has been reported to last from a few hours to 18 days.
-When used in conjunction with other treatment modalities, behavioral health intervention in particular, the results can last up to several months or longer.
+This effect has been reported to last from a few hours up to several weeks.
+When used in conjunction with other treatment modalities, the results can last up to several months or longer.
+Ketamine therapy is not a cure; however, it can be used to facilitate long-term change and transformation.
+Ketamine therapy is often paired with additional psychological support before, during and after the actual medicine session.
+Ketamine therapy used together with psychotherapy can help strengthen the benefits from ketamine therapy alone.

-How safe is ketamine infusion therapy if done in the outpatient/clinic setting?
+How safe is ketamine therapy if done in the outpatient/clinic setting?

 How does ketamine infusion therapy get incorporated into a comprehensive treatment plan?